kouamdo/pepper_bare_bones/README.md

 Kernel from scratch for intel core 32 bits
-My goal is to make OS that will use in networking and telecommunications research.
+My goal is to make OS that will use in networking and telecommunications research and engineering.

 For now, we are still at the initialisation steps, ...